MonetDBSolutions/MonetDBe-Python/doc/introduction.rst

     c.execute('SELECT count(*) FROM tables')
     print(c.fetchone())

-A small collection of example programs can be found in the `monetdbe-examples <https://github.com/MonetDBSolutions/monetdbe-examples>`_ repository.
+A collection of example programs written in C and Python can be found in the `monetdbe-examples <https://github.com/MonetDBSolutions/monetdbe-examples>`_ repository.

 What are the perks
 ==================

-Capitalizing the MonetDB server code base makes amongst others the following features available for an embedded version
+Capitalizing the MonetDB server code base makes amongst others the following features available for an embedded version:

 - No client-server communication overhead.
 - No result-set serialiszation, but binary column-ary access.